nkabrown/bundle/slack-wisdom.md

 **Keep track of helpful learnings shared in Slack channels**

-Be a better Slack citizen.
-Never just provide a link.
-If you give a link also give a digest or a learning.
-A takeaway to the person who reads your Slack message that they can have regardless of whether they follow the link or not.
-This also makes you a responsible linker.
-Let's not just link for the sake of linking.
-Let's move away from linking and toward communicating.
+Be a better Slack citizen and never just provide a link.
+If you give a link, also give a digest or a learning.
+Give the person who reads your Slack message a takeaway they can have regardless of whether they follow the link.
+Be a responsible linker, and let's not just link for the sake of linking.
+Move away from linking and toward communicating.

 —